-Families and friends can play a critical role in the recovery of people who might be experiencing problems with ice (or other drugs).
+Families and friends can play a critical role in the recovery of people who might be experiencing problems with crystal methamphetamine ('ice') or other drugs.
 This section provides information about helping a loved one who may be using ice, including tips for starting a conversation, how to protect yourself and where to get additional support.

 The use of ice doesn't just affect the person, it also impacts family and friends.
-Being around someone who is using or dependent on ice can be stressful, especially if its a loved one.
+Being around someone who is using or on ice can be stressful, especially if it’s a loved one.
 You, as a friend or family member may feel anxious at times because of the changes you see in your loved one when they are on ice.
 You may also feel desperate or helpless.
 It can be difficult, but it's important to remember you are not alone.
 There is help available.
-For example Family Drug Support has a 24-hour support line for families and friends affected by alcohol and other drugs.
-To see what other support options are available visit "When and where to get help".
+For example, Family Drug Support has a 24-hour support line for families and friends affected by alcohol and other drugs.
+See what other other support options are available.

 Support and encouragement from family and friends have been shown to play a key role in the recovery process.